-The Flaviana Matata Foundation (FMF) is a 501(c)(3) nonprofit (registered in the U.S. in 2014) that works to ensure girls and young women have the resources and opportunities they need to complete their education, find employment, and/or start their own businesses - ultimately helping them to fulfil their dreams.
-Flaviana Matata, a renowned model, businesswoman and philanthropist founded FMF at the end of 2011 because of her passion and deep commitment to using education as a tool to transform the lives of girls in Tanzania.
+The Flaviana Matata Foundation (FMF) is a 501(c)(3) that works to ensure girls and young women have the resources and opportunities they need to complete their education, find employment, and/or start their own businesses—ultimately helping them to fulfil their dreams.
+Flaviana Matata, a renowned model, businesswoman, and philanthropist, founded FMF at the end of 2011 because of her passion and deep commitment to using education as a tool to transform the lives of girls in Tanzania.

 FMF is creating a world where girls can stay in school and grow up to become leaders who are

 confident, economically independent, and supportive of their communities.